Never heard of antenna distribution for wireless audio? Or heard about it, but don't really know what it is?

 With a surprisingly large number of these conversations, adding proper distribution completely eliminates dropouts and interference.

 What is Antenna Distribution?

-Antenna distribution refers to numerous methods of distributing radio signals through one or many antennas.
+Antenna distribution refers to numerous methods of distributing RF signals through one or many antennas.

 I wrote a more detailed post on the definition of antenna distribution several years ago, when I was learning the definition myself.

 For those unconcerned with lengthy definitions, antenna distribution is about two things:

 - Improves system performance and reliability

 - Reduces clutter and chaos in the rack or FOH

 - External antennas

 - Mic distributors (distro) or IEM/IFB combiners (transmitter combiner)